-• A $1.3 \times 10^{10} \,\mathrm{M{\odot}}$ central black hole, comparable to the most massive black holes measured from stellar dynamical modelling, and an order of magnitude larger than the prediction from the $M{\mathrm{BH}}$ - $\sigma{\mathrm{e}}$ scaling relation.
+(iii) A 1.3×10^{10} M{\odot} central BH, comparable to the most massive BHs measured from stellar dynamical modelling, and an order of magnitude larger than the prediction from the $M{\rm BH}$ - $\sigma{\rm e}$ scaling relation.

-The black hole model and the IMF variation models make differing predictions for the morphology of the counterimage.
+The BH model and the IMF variation models make differing predictions for the morphology of the counterimage.
 Hence, improved high-contrast and high-resolution observations may be able to distinguish between the competing interpretations.
-In a forthcoming paper, we will present measurement for the extended stellar kinematics of the Abell 1201 BCG, to derive independent constraints on the stellar, dark-matter and black-hole mass components, from dynamical modelling.
+In a forthcoming paper, we will present measurement for the extended stellar kinematics of the Abell 1201 BCG, to derive independent constraints on the stellar, DM and BH mass components, from dynamical modelling.